My Role

 The new edit flow that I proposed allowed users to select which question to edit from the review screen at the end of the flow.
 Once a question was edited, the user would go back through the flow and answer any new questions that appeared as a result of changing their answer.
 Alerts were strategically placed throughout the editing experience to inform users that they may have new questions to answer.

-After I proposed the new edit flow, the next step was to conduct usability testing.
-We wanted to verify that users could navigate the edit flow with ease and understand why new questions may appear.
-I lead this effort by writing a research plan and conversation guide, conducted moderated research sessions with 10 participants, and compiled research findings in a report.
+For usability testing, the team wanted to verify that users could navigate the edit flow with ease and understand why new questions may appear.
+I led this effort by writing a research plan and conversation guide, conducting moderated research sessions with 10 participants, and compiling research findings in a report.
 Usability testing showed that participants were able to navigate the edit flow, making the new design an overall success.

-After I proposed the new edit flow, the next step was to conduct usability testing.
-We wanted to verify that users could navigate the edit flow with ease and understand why new questions may appear.
-I lead this effort by writing a research plan and conversation guide, conducted moderated research sessions with 10 participants, and compiled research findings in a report.
+For usability testing, the team wanted to verify that users could navigate the edit flow with ease and understand why new questions may appear.
+I led this effort by writing a research plan and conversation guide, conducting moderated research sessions with 10 participants, and compiling research findings in a report.
 Usability testing showed that participants were able to navigate the edit flow, making the new design an overall success.